MohammadHashmi/CS50/README.md

 #### Description:

 ### WHAT IS IT?
-Trackr was created to provide an easy, hassle-free way to track your finances
+Made with Python, Flask, Flask-sqlalchemy, HTML, CSS, and Javascript, Trackr was created to provide an easy, hassle-free way to track your finances.